-I am a Lecturer in Quantitative Social Sciences at Cardiff University.
+I am a Research Fellow at the London School of Economics and Political Science‘s International Inequalities Institute.
 I received a Ph.D. in Political Science and a M.S. in Statistics from the University of California, Los Angeles.
-Before joining Cardiff University, I was a Postdoctoral Researcher at Sciences Po Paris in 2018-19.
+Prior to join the LSE, I held the posts of Lecturer in Quantitative Social Science at Cardiff University in 2020-21 and of Postdoctoral Researcher at Sciences Po Paris in 2018-19.

-I work in the fields of political psychology, public opinion, and quantitative methods.
+I work in the fields of political psychology, public opinion, comparative political behavior, and computational social science.
 My research examines individual- and contextual-level determinants of political attitudes and participation, with a special interest in cross-national survey data analysis.
-Methodologically, I am interested in survey methodology, latent variable modeling, measurement and dimensionality, and multivariate data analysis.
+Methodologically, I am interested in survey methodology, survey experiments, latent variable modeling, measurement and dimensionality, and multivariate data analysis.

 Previously, I earned an M.A. in Political Science and a B.A. in Social Sciences, both from the Federal University of Minas Gerais.